Summer Picnics With A Mountain Views

 If you don’t know me very well, I am a health freak.
 Actually, I think the people who do know me don’t fully understand how much of a health freak I am.
 I like my food to be wholesome and nutritious.
-I always opt to buy organic when I can but my health obsession goes beyond that.
-I like my produce to be as fresh as possible like just picked off the tree fresh, that way I am reviving my body with as many nutrients as possible.
-I am fully on board with the farm to table movement, when I eat out and when I am at home.
+I always opt to buy organic when I can.
+But my health obsession goes beyond that.
+My produce has to be as fresh as possible.
+Like just picked off the tree fresh.
+That way I am reviving my body with as many nutrients as possible.
+I am fully on board with the farm to table movement.
+When I eat out and when I am at home.
 I shop at specific grocery stores based on how fresh the produce tastes to me.
 And I eat my fruits and vegetables seasonally.
 This time of year I am buying the majority of my food at the farmers market.
 Plus I avoid most processed foods by doing a lot of my grocery shopping in the bulk food section.

 See I am a freak, but in this post, I am sharing what I packed for my healthy picnic for a summer fresh lunch filled with locally grown produce so you can get inspired to eat fresh on your summer picnic.
 In the summertime, I am a salad girl.
 It is my go-to for an easy dinner that is packed with all the healthy foods my body needs for well-rounded nutrition.
 I typically throw together a Greek-style salad, that is my favorite.
 But depending on what looks good at the farmer’s market I will end up throwing anything in my salad.
 A salad is an easy thing to throw together for a picnic too.